getuniverse/gcloud-sdk/README.md

 # Small utility docker image for gcloud sdk

 Meant to be used in CI environments, allowing minimal gcloud configuration in the CI.
-The image uses always the latest version of the gcloud with the slim
+The image uses always the latest version of the `google/cloud-sdk:slim`.

 ## Utilities